 The way CSU Global is structured, faculty is in charge of their own courses.
 The Program Chairs create the content with their experts, but then the faculty takes that content and makes it their own, so they had to be convinced about the material and the methodology too.

-In that sense, Dina Samora, the other Program Chair involved in this project, explains: “Once we got the game embedded into the course, it was easy to convince most of the professors and, of course, the students.
+In that sense, Dina Samora, Program Chair involved in this project, explains: “Once we got the game embedded into the course, it was easy to convince most of the professors and, of course, the students.
 Those who registered for the course, about 400, had no idea what the course looked like before”, but it worked smoothly.

 The primary delivery method for the lecture content is verbal or written, so in each week’s lecture, aside from setting up the actions the student should take and the readings to be completed, one of the pages is entirely dedicated to the game.That is the sequencing and it works.